Glycemic Index of Ice cream

 What is the glycemic index of Ice cream?

-Ice cream has a glycemic index (GI) of 62, which is classified as medium GI.
-With a medium GI of 62, Ice cream provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Ice cream has a glycemic index of 62, which is classified as medium GI.
+This means it has a moderate impact on blood sugar levels.

 What is the glycemic load of Ice cream?